Miguel Cuenco

 Miguel Diosomito Cuenco (December 15, 1904 – June 30, 1990) was a Filipino Visayan lawyer, journalist, and legislator from Cebu, Philippines.
-Except the years from 1946 to 1949, he served as member of the Lower House of Congress representing the 5th legislative district of Cebu from 1935 until 1965.
+Except the years from 1941 to 1945 (dissolution during the Second Philippine Republic) and from 1946 to 1949, he served as member of the Lower House of Congress representing the 5th legislative district of Cebu from 1935 to 1965.

 Early life

 Miguel Cuenco was born to the couple Mariano Albao Cuenco of Sogod, Cebu and Remedios Lopez Diosomito of Baybay, Leyte on December 15, 1904.
 His siblings were Jose Ma.
 Cuenco, the first Archbishop of Jaro, Iloilo, and former Senate President Mariano Jesus Cuenco.

 Education

 Acquiring a Liberal Arts degree at the Colegio de San Carlos when he was 14 years old, he was involved in various student activities, won prizes in philosophy and oratorical contests, and recognized for his writing skills in the Spanish language.
 He earned a law degree from the University of Santo Tomas at the age of 18 and became a lawyer on November 16, 1926.
 At the University of Santo Tomas, he was an editor of school papers Revista Escolar de Derecho and Unitas.

-He pursued further studies in the United States, attending Yale University, Harvard University and Georgetown University in Washington DC where he took Diplomacy and International Relations.
+He pursued further studies in the United States, attending Yale University, Harvard University and Georgetown University in Washington, D.C., where he took Diplomacy and International Relations.

 Miguel Cuenco married Fara Remia Jalbuena Ledesma on May 27, 1948.
 The couple had three children, but only their daughter Marietta survived to adulthood.